I have had many memorable moments performing magic over the years.

 I saw that Sarah had been watching me talk to her mother.
 I didn’t go over to her, but from where I was, I took out a little ball and made it vanish.

 She never smiled, or even acknowledged what I had done, not the first time that has happen to me by the way, so I walked away to perform for a group of adults.
+I was about to do the ball routine, when I felt something tug on my jacket.

 I looked down and it was Sarah.
 I knelt down and asked if she wanted to see some magic.